koenderks/aRtsy/README.md

 The `paint_strokes` algorithm is my first self-concocted algorithm for generative drawing on a grid-based canvas.
 This algorithm is based on the simple idea that each next point on the grid has a chance to take over the color of an adjacent colored point but also has a change of generating a new color.
 Going over the grid like this apparently results in these paint-like strokes on the canvas.

-You can use the `paint_strokes()` function to make your own unique painting in this style.
+You can use the `paint_strokes()` function to make your own unique painting with this algorithm.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/strokes/2021-03-21.png' width='270' height='270'>